 The black garlic PR team says you can use it wherever you'd use plain garlic, but those recipes can get a little Mad Lib for my tastes.
 I prefer it in applications where black garlic's unique qualities can shine through.
 It's great raw or puréed for salads and dips, where raw garlic would overwhelm everything else.
 Its complex sweetness beats the pants off roasted garlic, making an interesting and time-saving alternative to spreads and mashed dishes.

 So is black garlic a miracle spice that'll kick white garlic out of your kitchen?
 No. I wouldn't want its fermented flavor interfering with my mirepoix, stews, or sautéed vegetables.
-And let's not even get started on its supposed "superfood" health claims.
 But it is an ingredient with a unique flavor and texture well-suited to plenty of culinary roles.
 It's a welcome addition to the allium family, one of nature's finest gifts to cuisine.

 Where to find Black Garlic

 You can find black garlic available in some well-stocked spice stores as well as those fancy websites for $2 to $2.50 a head (here and here respectively.
 You can also find whole, peeled cloves, pastes, and ready-made sauces on the internet.